 Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves. – Matthew 7:15.

 So where does the evil lie?
-This is the question the audience ask himself or herself while watching the film, thus the philosophical implication of the film.
-It starts with the belief that Anghela, a known miracle child healer in town, was sent by God, and ends in a realization that she is indeed a false prophet sent by the devil as shown through the anagram of her name “Ngalhea” (“Rejoice!
+This is the question the audience ask himself or herself while watching the film, thus the philosophical implication.
+It starts with the belief that Anghela, a known miracle child healer in town, was sent by God and ends in a realization that she is indeed a false prophet sent by the devil as shown through the anagram of her name “Ngalhea” (“Rejoice!
 The Devil is here!”).
 Despite that, there are some people who still believe her as a saint.
-There are others that never did such as Miguel, who already has doubts on how she tempts him and his co-deacons to disobey the rules given by God in a secluded area, and the priest, who begins to investigate Anghela and the origins of her healing power as soon as she is refuged to spend time with the deacons.
+There are others that never did such as Miguel, who already has doubts on how she tempts him and his co-deacons to disobey the rules given by God in a secluded area and the priest, who begins to investigate Anghela and the origins of her healing power as soon as she is refuged to spend time with the deacons.

 Due to less gore and scenes that will make a person jump out of scare, “Seklusyon” is made for both feeble minded and thick skinned audiences when it comes to watching horror.
 It best suits audiences who are into films with deep and complex story lines.

 Starring Ronnie Alonte, Dominic Roque, Rhed Bustamante, Phoebe Walker, Neil Ryan Sese, Lou Veloso

 The story is set during World War II.
 A group of deacons are sent in a secluded area of the church for a week to accomplish their final training before they become priests and are then given a set of rules to strictly follow as they are known to be sent by God.
 However, the haunted presence of devil each deacon experiences seems to intensify as soon as the child healer Anghela is brought to the secluded area for refuge.